9001/copyparty/README.md

 ![copyparty-fsearch-fs8](https://user-images.githubusercontent.com/241032/129635361-c79286f0-b8f1-440e-aaf4-6e929428fac9.png)

-when you drag/drop files into the browser, you will see two dropzones: `Upload` and `Search`

-> on a phone? toggle the `[🔎]` switch green before tapping the big yellow Search button to select your files
+toggle the `[🔎]` switch in the upload options to search for files instead of uploading

 the files will be hashed on the client-side, and each hash is sent to the server, which checks if that file exists somewhere